cpg716/SuitSync/docs/AUTHENTICATION_TROUBLESHOOTING.md

 - Frontend `UserAvatar` has `onError` fallback to initials/icon.
 - If email-only session occurs, frontend calls `GET /api/auth/user-photo?email=` as enrichment.

+### Admin Users shows 0 or "Failed to fetch users"
+- Hard refresh the browser to clear stale bundles (Cmd+Shift+R).
+The UI must use `apiFetch('/api/users')` and read `data.users`.
+- Ensure you are authenticated (check `/api/auth/session` in the browser devtools; `GET /api/users` returns 401 if there is no session).
+- Verify backend `/api/users` returns a `users` array (combined Lightspeed + augmented rows).
+If Lightspeed fails, backend will return only local rows; Admin should still render them.
+- After clicking "Sync Users", the UI must re-fetch `/api/users` and update the grid.

 ## Session Management

 ### Session Types